 should result in the download of both the chart and the provenance file with no

 additional user configuration or action.

 When dealing with chain-of-trust systems, it is important to be able to establish the authority of a signer.
 Or, to put this plainly, the system above hinges on the fact that you trust the person who signed the chart.
 That, in turn, means you need to trust the public key of the signer.

-One of the design decisions with Kubernetes Helm has been that the Helm project would not insert itself into the chain of trust as a necessary party.
+One of the design decisions with Helm has been that the Helm project would not insert itself into the chain of trust as a necessary party.
 We don’t want to be “the certificate authority” for all chart signers.
 Instead, we strongly favor a decentralized model, which is part of the reason we chose OpenPGP as our foundational technology.
 So when it comes to establishing authority, we have left this step more-or-less undefined in Helm 2 (a decision carried forward in Helm 3).